emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 Garbage collecting a language with the MPS
 ==========================================

-Have you implemented a programming language, written the lexer, parser, code generator and the runtime system, and come to the realization that you are going to need a memory manager too?
+Have you written the lexer, parser, code generator and the runtime system for your programming language, and come to the realization that you are going to need a memory manager too?
 If so, you've come to the right place.

 In this guide, I'll explain how to use the MPS to add incremental, moving, generational garbage collection to the runtime system for a programming language.

-I'm assuming that you've downloaded and compiled the MPS (see :ref:`guide-install`), and that you are familiar with the overall architecture of the MPS (see :ref:`guide-overview`).
+I'm assuming that you've downloaded and built the MPS (see :ref:`guide-install`), and that you are familiar with the overall architecture of the MPS (see :ref:`guide-overview`).